Charming Hanoi – culture and old quarters

 On a first visit, Hanoi requires a little getting used to – in a hectic big city, the flow of motorcycles feels endless and in the hustle and bustle of people, the weaker ones are awful.
 A deeper look at Hanoi, however, reveals many charming aspects.
 Vietnamese culture, military history and traditions all become familiar in Hanoi.
 There are so many attractions that time is probably running out.

-Hanoi is a city of stark contrasts, where modern modernity is lived in colonial-style neighborhoods and historic landscapes.
+According to Abbreviation Finder, Hanoi is a city of stark contrasts, where modern modernity is lived in colonial-style neighborhoods and historic landscapes.
 The urban Hanoi region is home to nearly four million people, but including the surrounding areas, the figure rises to about seven million.

 Of course, it is also worth enjoying in Hanoi.
 From local cuisine, especially stuffed rice paper rolls and Vietnamese pancakes are to most tastes.
 Vietnam’s past as a French colony is still reflected in the street scene in the form of French-influenced cafes.